neumino/rethinkdbdash/README.md

 _Note_: The option `{stream: true}` that asynchronously returns a stream is deprecated.
 Use `toStream` instead.

 _Note_: The option `{optionalRun: false}` will disable the optional run for all instances of the driver.

+_Note_: Connections are created with TCP keep alive turned on, but some routers seem to ignore this setting.
+To make sure that your connections are kept alive, set the `pingInterval` to the interval in seconds you want the driver to ping the connection.

+_Note_: The error `__rethinkdbdash_ping__` is used for internal purposes (ping).
+Do not use it.

 #### Connection pool